geotrev/release-workspaces/README.md

 ## Cheatsheet

 Here are a few handy examples of how to achieve certain release results with CLI flags.
+Replace `minor` with your intended release increment.

 | Description                     | Example                                                                                    |
 | ------------------------------- | ------------------------------------------------------------------------------------------ |